Wolverhampton Wanderers

 Whether you were at the game or following from elsewhere, we want to know what you learned.

-Have your say on Everton's performance
+Have your say on Crystal Palace's performance

 What did you make of Wolves' display?